Contrarian Corpus

 • Continue narrowing PSH's discount to NAV via buybacks, dividend, and improved performance

-• Drive operational improvement and margin expansion across portfolio holdings (Agilent, BRK, Lowe's, CMG)
+• Drive operational improvement and margin expansion across portfolio (Agilent, BRK, Lowe's, CMG)

-• Execute Howard Hughes three-pillar transformation plan ($2bn asset sales, $50mm overhead reduction, MPC focus)
+• Execute Howard Hughes transformation plan ($2bn asset sales, >1/3 G&A reduction, new CEO Paul Layne)

 KPIs cited